 The deadlines that matter (2025 → 2028)

 The regulation has been in force since August 14, 2025.
-Existing co-ownerships have until August 15, 2028 to establish their first maintenance logbook and obtain a first contingency-fund study (25-year horizon).
-After that: the logbook is updated every year and reviewed by a professional every 5 years (10 years for small co-ownerships); the study is renewed every 5 years.
+For co-ownerships existing when the regulation entered into force, the principal deadline for the first maintenance logbook and the first contingency-fund study (25-year horizon) is August 15, 2028.
+Other timing rules may apply to new co-ownerships and promoter transitions.
+After that: the logbook is updated every year and reviewed by an authorized person every 5 years — or every 10 years where the building meets one of the conditions set by the regulation (see the logbook page); the study is renewed every 5 years.
 Understand Bill 16 in detail.

 The 12 documents to gather

-Assembling these ahead of time speeds everything up — and lowers the professionals' bill:
+Assembling these ahead of time supports the authorized person's work and the coordination:

 - Declaration of co-ownership and by-laws;